Optimal solutions employing an algebraic Variational Multiscale approach Part II: Application to Navier-Stokes: Stokes flow

-The three spaces conform to a de Rham complex or a Hilbert sub-complex \cite{Arnold2010FINITESTABILITY}, and the finite-dimensional subspaces are also constructed to fit the de Rham sequence.
-The choice to define the three physical quantities in these separate spaces ensures well-posedness of the mixed formulation at the discrete level, as will be discussed later.
+\begin{remark} While we denote the discretisation order of this sequence by a single polynomial degree $p$, the actual spaces differ slightly: $\bar{U}$ consists of polynomials of degree $p$, $\bar{V}$ consists of polynomials of degrees $p$ and $p-1$, and $\bar{W}$ consists of polynomials of degree $p-1$. \end{remark} The choice to define the three physical quantities in these separate spaces ensures well-posedness of the mixed formulation at the discrete level, as will be discussed later.
+The mixed Stokes flow problem can be variationally characterised with the following constrained energy functional